-Why do I say that “faith without art is dead”?
+Faith with art is dead.
+Why?
 Here’s a fourth reason.

-Creating art deepens our understanding and appreciation of the Beauty and Truth of God.
+Creating art deepens our understanding and appreciation of Beauty and Truth.

 If art is all subjective, then this is where we end up.
-If beauty is only in the eye of the beholder, then art can mean anything, and ultimately then art means nothing at all.
+If beauty is only in the eye of the beholder, then art can mean anything, and for that reason, then art means nothing.

-Of course, Christians know what that objective reality is pointing to – it is God, who embodies for us and defines for us what Beauty – capital B is, and Truth – capital T is.
-So art when it functions the way God intended, will deepen in some way our understanding and appreciation of the Beauty and Truth of God.
+For Christians, that objective reality is God, who embodies for us and defines for us what Beauty – capital B is, and Truth – capital T is.
+And so art when it functions the way God intended, will deepen in some way our understanding and appreciation of the Beauty and Truth of God.

 In Exodus 28:2 God instructs Moses to “Make sacred garments for your brother Aaron, to give him dignity and honor.”
 (The King James Version says, “to give him glory and beauty.”)
-Art which functions the way God intended will gives us these things: dignity, honor, glory and beauty.
-It will ennoble us, enrich us, inspire us, and will move us closer in some way to Beauty and to Truth.
+Art which functions the way God intended will magnify these things: dignity, honor, glory and beauty.
+It will ennoble us, will enrich us, will inspire us, will move us closer in some way to Beauty and to Truth.

 Bear Clifton is a pastor, writer and screenwriter.
 His blogs and devotionals can be enjoyed at his ministry website: trainyourselfministry.com and his writing website: blclifton.com.
-Bear is the author of “Train Yourself To Be Godly: A 40 Day Journey Toward Sexual Wholeness”, “Ben-Hur: The Odyssey”, “A Sparrow Could Fall”, and “Living Under The Cross”, all available through Amazon.
+Bear is the author of “Train Yourself To Be Godly: A 40 Day Journey Toward Sexual Wholeness”, “Ben-Hur: The Odyssey”, and “A Sparrow Could Fall”, all available through Amazon.